 Live chat and chatbots are both great features to consider during a website revamp.
 Our customers often tell us that one of the main reasons they have started using chat or chatbots is because they finally have a proper website to showcase the tool on.
 As with chat tools, websites also need to be continuously optimised and improved to get the most out of them.
 And since websites are a crucial part of a chat functioning, we wanted to take a glance into the future and see what website mistakes you should avoid in the year 2023.

 First off we have to differentiate between mobile-friendly design and mobile-optimized design.
-Mobile-friendly design functions the same way no matter the device, while mobile-optimized design has dynamic content that changes according to the device by correcting spacing and optimizing images.
+Mobile-friendly design functions the same way no matter the device, while mobile-optimized design is built on dynamic content that changes according to the device by correcting spacing and optimising images.

 One of the most important things to keep in mind is that Google now ranks mobile sites higher than desktop sites in SEO ranking.
-Already in March 2018, Google announced that they will start indexing websites based on their mobile version, not the desktop version.
+In March 2018, Google announced that they will start indexing websites based on their mobile version, not the desktop version.

-With more than half of overall website traffic coming from mobile devices, how long a mobile page takes to upload is of utmost importance.
-And do you know the limit for waiting for a mobile page upload?
+With more than half of all website traffic coming from mobile devices, how long a mobile page takes to upload is of utmost importance.
+And do you know the limit to wait for a mobile page upload?

 It’s about three seconds.
 According to research, about 53% of visitors leave a page that takes longer than three seconds to load, so make sure that your mobile pages are in order.

 The two most general mistakes with social media are that companies either forget to link to their social media sites completely, or the links are too high up on the actual website.

 Social media icons on the top of your page are a distraction and encourage visitors to leave your site just when they’ve landed.
 Social media icons are extremely important, but please add them anywhere else than on the top header of your website.

 4. Images are not optimised for the website